onprem/pipeline/README.md

 - The binary will now be available inside your `$GOPATH/bin` (`~/go/bin` in most cases).
 You can simply run it using `~/go/bin/pipeline`.

+### Kubernetes

+You can find example manifests in the `manifests/` directory.
+Modify them according to your needs and deploy using `kubectl create -f ./manifests`.

 ## API reference

 #### `/upload` - Upload CSV file